 Whether you’re an experienced camper or it’s your first time under the stars, your guides will facilitate an enjoyable camping experience.
 You will camp on a shoreline near the Colorado River with the starry sky overhead.
 Everyone participates in setting up and breaking down camp as well as loading and unloading the rafts on sandy and sometimes steep sandy beaches.

 You are welcome to bring your own camping gear.
-Tents, sleeping bags and sleeping pads are all available for rent when you sign-up for the trip.
-Rental prices can be see at the top of this page.
+Tents, sleeping bags and sleeping pads are included in the price of the trip and can be reserved when you sign-up for the trip.

 Urination during the day, while not near a port-a-john, must take place in the river or in the wet sand next to the river as ordered by the National Park Service.
 A composting, private toilet will be available at your campsite.

 We recommend staying at the Hualapai Lodge the night before and/or the night after your expedition.
 The trip has an early start and this is the only lodging option in Peach Springs.
 There are train tracks that run near the hotel, so if you are a light sleeper we recommend bringing ear plugs.